Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 What are the hidden costs of using Supabase?

 The main hidden costs in Supabase are usage-based fees that kick in once you exceed your plan's included resources.
-Database egress (data transfer out) costs $0.09 per GB after 50 GB on Pro, which can add up quickly with inefficient API queries.
-Storage egress for file downloads follows the same rate after 250 GB.
+Database egress costs $0.09 per GB after 250 GB on Pro, cached egress is $0.03/GB after 250 GB, and storage egress follows the same $0.09/GB rate after 250 GB.
 Auth MAUs become expensive at scale ($0.00325 per user over 100K).
-Beyond platform costs, factor in development integration time (typically 40-80 hours for a production setup), ongoing database optimization, and security configuration.
-Poor database design can easily double your monthly bill through unnecessary egress and compute usage.
+Realtime connections cost $10 per 1,000 peak connections over 500, and messages cost $2.50 per million over 5M.
+Compute add-ons range from ~$12/month (Micro) to ~$2,800/month (12XL).
+Other add-ons include PITR ($100/month per 7 days), custom domains ($10/month), database branching ($0.01344/branch/hour), and advanced MFA ($75/month first project).
+Beyond platform costs, factor in development integration time (typically 40-80 hours for a production setup).
+A realistic production Pro plan baseline is closer to $110-120/month when you include dedicated Large compute.

 Is Supabase HIPAA compliant for healthcare apps?